WallarooLabs/wally/book/go/getting-started/run-a-wallaroo-go-application.md

 Data Receiver will start up and receive data without creating any output.
 By default, it prints received data to standard out, but we are giving it the `--no-write` flag which results in no output.

-## Terminal 3, Run the "Celsius to Fahrenheit" Application
+## Shell 3: Run the "Celsius to Fahrenheit" Application

 First, we need to build the application.